-- 43. We aim to continue to increase the number of visits from school, college and university groups during 2015 2016, especially from the state sector and from schools in Wales, Scotland and Northern Ireland, and we will continue to review how we can best meet demand for tours (particularly in light of plans by the UK Parliament Education Service to increase considerably its capacity for visits to the Palace of Westminster during this year). - 44.
-Demand for our 'debate days', which offer school groups the opportunity to consider the issues behind past UKSC cases and debate them in front of a panel of their peers, continues to grow.
-We are grateful for the support offered by lawyers who attend on a voluntary basis to help the students prepare for these debates.
-During 2015 2016 we will provide at least the same number of such sessions as in 2014/15 (i.e. one per month, except in August).
-In addition, during 2015 we will again host the final rounds of mooting (mock legal debate) competitions for 12 different university groups. - 45.
-After a successful pilot last year, we will provide continued support for the 'Magna Carta Convention' project (led by Egham Museum and Royal Holloway University) involving Y10 and Y12 students debating fundamental rights, scheduled for April 2015.
-For the fifth year running, we will also offer use of the building and other elements of practical support to the 'Big Voice London' project (an independent student-led initiative exploring themes around legal and political advocacy, aimed at engaging AS Level students who might not usually consider a career in law).
+46. We aim moderately to increase the number of visits from school, college and university groups during 2016/17, especially from the state sector and from schools in Wales, Scotland and Northern Ireland.
+A review during 2015 of how we could expand capacity to meet the increasing demand for tours led to a number of operational changes which we anticipate will result in a slight increase in the number delivered in 2016/17.

+- 47. As part of efforts by the wider legal sector to encourage greater social diversity within the profession, we will develop mechanisms to monitor the number of outgoing visits made by Justices and senior staff to educational institutions across the UK.
+The aim is to begin to measure existing activity and ensure proportionate coverage of state schools and a range of universities. - 48.
+We will continue to deliver monthly 'debate days', which offer school groups the opportunity to consider the issues behind past UKSC cases and debate them in front of a panel of their peers.
+We hold a waiting list for schools interested in participating in these events; and feedback from students and teachers is very positive.
+We are grateful for the support offered by lawyers who attend on a voluntary basis to help the students prepare for these debates. - 49.
+In addition, during the spring of 2016 we will again host the final rounds of mooting (mock legal debate) competitions for at least 12 different university groups, selected through an application process.
+Supreme Court Justices will be provided to judge these final round moots. - 50.
+We will provide continued support for the 'Magna Carta Convention' project (led by Egham Museum and Royal Holloway University) involving Y10 and Y12 students debating fundamental rights, scheduled for June 2016.